nginx/unit-docs/source/configuration.rst

 .. note::

-   While we're working on handy app reload control, there's a workaround to forcefully restart an app in Unit by updating an :ref:`environment
+   While we're working on handy app reload control, there's a workaround to forcefully restart an app on Unit by updating an :ref:`environment
    <configuration-apps-common>` variable.
 First, check whether the app has an
    :samp:`environment` object: